JuliaSparse/Pardiso.jl/README.md

 #### UNIX systems

 * Put the PARDISO library `libpardiso500-XXX.so` in the `deps` folder.
+* Install a (fast) installation of a BLAS and LAPACK.
 * Make sure OpenMP is installed.
 * Run `Pkg.build("Pardiso")`